-ARCore looks for clusters of feature points that appear to lie on common horizontal surfaces, like tables and desks, and makes these surfaces available to your app as planes.
+ARCore looks for clusters of feature points that appear to lie on common horizontal or vertical surfaces, like tables or walls, and makes these surfaces available to your app as planes.
 ARCore can also determine each plane's boundary and make that information available to your app.
 You can use this information to place virtual objects resting on flat surfaces.

-Because ARCore uses feature points to detect planes, flat surfaces without texture, such as a white desk, may not be detected properly.
+Because ARCore uses feature points to detect planes, flat surfaces without texture, such as a white wall, may not be detected properly.

 ARCore can detect information about the lighting of its environment and provide you with the average intensity and color correction of a given camera image.
 This information lets you light your virtual objects under the same conditions as the environment around them, increasing the sense of realism.

 ARCore uses hit testing to take an (x,y) coordinate corresponding to the phone's screen (provided by a tap or whatever other interaction you want your app to support) and projects a ray into the camera's view of the world, returning any planes or feature points that the ray intersects, along with the pose of that intersection in world space.
 This allows users to select or otherwise interact with objects in the environment.